Understanding Early Care

 Child care programs, like many other businesses, must follow certain rules and operate under specialized regulations.
 Understanding all the ins and outs of child care licensing, early learning and best practices can be confusing.

-Contact CCR&R Parent Services and Referral if you have questions about child care or need additional information about topics listed below.
+Contact Child Care Aware® of North Dakota Parent Services and Referral if you have questions about child care or need additional information about topics listed below.

 Child care licensing is a form of consumer protection that reduces the risk of children are being cared for in an unsafe environment.
 North Dakota state and county laws regulate child care licensing.